yueguoguo/yueguoguo.github.io/_posts/2022-09-14-single-responsibility.md

 threshold, the item is considered to be relevant.
 The parameter of `item_per_user` determines how many items for each user need to be recalled.

-The above detailed design leads to a possible implementation of the `recall` method as below.
+The above detailed design leads to a possible implementation of the `recall` in an actual `Recommender` class that inherits the abstract one.
+The codes can be found below

 ```python
 def recall(